 The following details are for the non-condensing J63s.
 The J63s fitted with condensing gear weighed 37t 19cwt, and had a maximum axle load of 13t.

 |Boiler:||Diameter (max):||3ft 6.94in|

 |Heating Surface:||Total:||590 sq.ft.|

 |Tractive Effort:||(at 85%)||10,260 lb|

 None of the J63s survived into preservation.

-Garth Patrick of GP Models sells a kit of the J63 for O gauge (7mm scale).
+GP Models (Garth Patrick) have sold a kit of the J63 for O gauge (7mm scale) - current availability is unknown.